Making and meeting small commitments builds trust. Ba must be energized with its own intentions.

 The summarized objectives should be SMART, much like the team PI objectives, and have stretch objectives.
 Also, like the team PI objectives, these might be business Capabilities the ART is working on, enablers, or other business or technical goals.

 During the Post-PI Planning meeting, after all the ARTs have planned, objectives are further rolled up to the large solution level by the Solution Train Engineer, and the solution PI objectives are synthesized and summarized.
 This is the top level of PI objectives in SAFe, and they communicate to stakeholders what the value stream as a whole will deliver in the upcoming PI.
-Figure 1 (above) illustrates this aggregation from team to program to solution PI objectives.
+Figure 1 illustrates this summary from team to program and from program to solution PI objectives.

-During review of the team PI objectives, it will typically become obvious that not everything that was envisioned by the various business stakeholders will likely be achieved in the PI timebox.
-Therefore, in order to gain agreement, some of the current in-flight development work (WIP) will need to be reevaluated.
-This happens throughout the PI planning process but is crystallized in the final agreement among all the stakeholders to the program PI objectives.
+During the review of the team PI objectives, not everything that was envisioned by the various business stakeholders will likely be achieved in the PI timebox.
+Therefore, some of the current in-flight development work (WIP) will need to be reevaluated with Business Owners to gain agreement to the PI objectives.

 Those lower-priority work items get moved back into the Program Backlog.
 Decreasing excess WIP reduces overhead and thrashing, and it increases productivity and velocity.
 The net result is a feasible set of PI objectives that are agreed to by all business stakeholders and team members, as well as increased efficiency and a higher probability of delivery success.
 And that’s something that most everyone should be able to commit to.